miragejs/ember-cli-mirage/packages/ember-cli-mirage-docs/app/templates/docs/testing/assertions.md

 });
 ```

-In general we recommend asserting against Mirage's database and your UI, as the specifics of your app's HTTP requests should be considered implementation details of the behavior you're actually interested in verifying.
+In general, we recommend asserting against Mirage's database and your UI, as the specifics of your app's HTTP requests should be considered implementation details of the behavior you're actually interested in verifying.
 But there's certainly valid reasons to drop down and assert against HTTP data.